thomscoder/ninefivestories/content/blog/hello-v8/index.md

 <h4>Conclusion</h4>
 Phew...<br/>
 I won't go deeper on how the Garbage Collection is implemented in V8 because such is a huge and complex topic and one article wouldn't be really enough.
 I introduced the main concepts behind V8 and how it allows us to write code without thinking too much about memory management (always keeping the best practices in mind though).
-V8 is an insanely huge piece of technologies that implements a lot of clever concepts and I cannot wait to unveil them one by one.<br/>
+V8 is an insanely huge piece of technology that implements a lot of clever concepts and I cannot wait to unveil them one by one.<br/>
 See ya in next article.